Radars may be switched off without notice. I do this if the area of interest has moved outside the domain and to cut

 VCPs 31, 32, and 35 represent clear air mode.
 These VCPs are the default setting for quiescent conditions without storms,

-but due to their increased sensitivity they can also be used for the detection of light precipitaton, such as snow.
+but they can be helpful for detecting light precipitaton, such as snow, due to their high sensitivity.
 Typical volume scans

 last 10 minutes.